 You don't always need to ask for the service requirement, e.g. if you have a clearly defined call-to-action, e.g. sign-up for a free trial.
 In that case you can start asking for details like first name, last name and then get to contact information like email on more form steps.

 Many websites have content via service pages and a blog.
 However, few websites make use of those pages by placing lead offers that guide users to the next step.
-Putting effort in blog content, and maybe even video is great, but there's plenty of opportunity left on the table.
+Putting effort in blog content, and maybe even simple but powerful video is great, but there's plenty of opportunity left on the table.
 Every blog post should have lead offers, at least one offer, that guides users to the next step and allows you to capture a lead.

 Free report download, lead magnet within blog post